AbdelrahmanSalem9/Functions-Plotter/README.md

 addionlly the program support for both {**,^} exponent operators

 # Files
-the program consists of mainly four files
+the program consists of mainly 3 files for logic, GUI and 2 files for testing
 - app.py
 - controller.py
 - constant.py
 - test.py
+- testing_functions.py

 ### 1-app.py
 contains all the GUI components and user input parsing to the controller.py file that contain the input proccessing of error and may be extended for more features later additionally contain the plotting function